iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 #### How do we remove views correctly?

 There are a few ways of doing this but what I will demonstrate is the simplest and most common way.
-Rather than just replacing the _innerHTML_ which doesn't always allow for our view objects to be garbage collected, we should call a _remove()_ method on our view objects that _Backbone.View_ provides.
-Backbone will unbind the view references from their models or collections to prevent our data from hanging on to view references which prevents our view objects from being garbage collected.
-The view objects can then be garbage collected, and so can the DOM elements that the view corresponds to, in this case the list item elements.
+Rather than just emptying the _innerHTML_ which doesn't always allow for our views to be garbage collected, we should call a _.remove()_ method on our views that _Backbone.View_ provides.
+Backbone will unbind the view references from their respective models or collections to prevent our data from hanging on to view references which prevents our views from being garbage collected.

-Instead of this:
+So, instead of this:

 ```js
 $('#people-container').append(peopleView.el).html('');